publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1187.md

         (5) __Failure to report passport thefts__

-            If the Secretary of Homeland Security and the Secretary of State jointly determine that the program country is not reporting the theft or loss of passports, as required by subsection (c)(2)(D) of this section, the Secretary of Homeland Security shall terminate the designation of the country as a program country.
+            If the Secretary of Homeland Security and the Secretary of State jointly determine that the program country is not reporting the theft or loss of passports, as required by subsection (c)(2)(D), the Secretary of Homeland Security shall terminate the designation of the country as a program country.

     (g) __Visa application sole method to dispute denial of waiver based on a ground of inadmissibility__

-        In the case of an alien denied a waiver under the program by reason of a ground of inadmissibility described in [section 1182(a) of this title][/us/usc/t8/s1182/a] that is discovered at the time of the alien’s application for the waiver or through the use of an automated electronic database required under subsection (a)(9) of this section, the alien may apply for a visa at an appropriate consular office outside the United States.
+        In the case of an alien denied a waiver under the program by reason of a ground of inadmissibility described in [section 1182(a) of this title][/us/usc/t8/s1182/a] that is discovered at the time of the alien’s application for the waiver or through the use of an automated electronic database required under subsection (a)(9), the alien may apply for a visa at an appropriate consular office outside the United States.
 There shall be no other means of administrative or judicial review of such a denial, and no court or person otherwise shall have jurisdiction to consider any claim attacking the validity of such a denial.

     (h) __Use of information technology systems__